 Paul DooleyLecturer of Performing Arts Technology

-Dooley has received a wide range of prizes for his work, including both the 2016 Sousa/ABA/Ostwald Award and the 2015 William D. Revelli Prize for Masks and Machines, the 2013 Jacob Druckman Award for orchestral composition from the Aspen Music Festival for Point Blank (2012), a 2010 BMI composer award for Gradus (2009) for solo cello, and a 2008 ASCAP Morton Gould Composer Award for Dani’s Dance (2007); and the American Society of Composers, Authors and Publishers (ASCAP) young composer award for Gradus (2009).
+Dooley has received a wide range of awards for his work, including both the 2016 Sousa/ABA/Ostwald Award and the 2015 William D. Revelli Prize for Masks and Machines (2015); the 2013 Jacob Druckman Award for orchestral composition from the Aspen Music Festival for Point Blank (2011); a young composer award from Broadcast Music Inc. (BMI) for Dani’s Dance (2007); and the American Society of Composers, Authors and Publishers (ASCAP) young composer award for Gradus (2009).

 BA (mathematics), BM (composition), University of Southern California

 MM, DMA (composition), University of Michigan